nicolasguarini/milechain/README.md

 ### Setup environment variabltes

-You'll want to set your `GOERLI_RPC_URL` and `PRIVATE_KEY` as environment variables.
+You'll have to set some environment variables.
 You can add them to a `.env` file, similar to what you see in `.env.example`.

 - `PRIVATE_KEY`: The private key of your account (like from metamask).
 NOTE: FOR DEVELOPMENT, PLEASE USE A KEY THAT DOESN'T HAVE ANY REAL FUNDS ASSOCIATED WITH IT.
-- `GOERLI_RPC_URL`: This is url of the node you're working with.
+- `SEPOLIA_RPC_URL`: This is url of the node you're working with.
 You can get setup with one for free from Alchemy
+- `ETHERSCAN_API_KEY`: You'll need this if you want to automatically verify deployed contracts
+- `COINMARKETCAP_API_KEY`: You'll need this if you want to have USD convertions of gas used to call the contract functions
+- `REPORT_GAS`: You have to set this to `true` if you want detailed gas usage reports of the contracts
+- `DB_CONN_STRING`: The MongoDB connection string.
+You'll need this if you want to deploy the contract on a live network.

 ### Compile